realrubberduckdev/dp-blog/src/content/msbuild-nuget.md

 # Issue in detail

+So the case we have is, we can generate a specific folder structure in a nupkg using nuspec file.
+And we hit issues when we try the same using a csproj file, in a bid to remove nuspec file usage.

 ## The case - RubberDuckDev.AfterBuild.nupkg
 The overall plan of this nupkg is to just keep a targets file in build folder.
 So the folder structure is as follows: